wcharczuk/go-chart/README.md

 # Moving Averages

-You can now also graph a moving average of a series using a special `MovingAverageSeries` that takes an `InnerSeries` as it's required argument.
+You can now also graph a moving average of a series using a special `MovingAverageSeries` that takes an `InnerSeries` as a required argument.

  ![](https://raw.githubusercontent.com/wcharczuk/go-chart/master/images/goog_ltm_ma.png)